+It sounds as if you have been through quite an ordeal.
 Usually, epididymitis is an acute bacterial infection of the epididymis (the tube that carries the sperm in the testicles).
-Along with antibiotics, comfort measures, such as warm compresses and nonsteroidal anti-inflammatory medications (e.g., ibuprofen, acetaminophen, naproxen sodium, aspirin), usually clear up the infection and resolve the accompanying pain or discomfort within about 2 - 4 weeks.
+Along with antibiotics, comfort measures, such as warm compresses and nonsteroidal anti-inflammatory medications (e.g., ibuprofen, acetaminophen, naproxen sodium, aspirin), usually clear up the infection and resolve the accompanying pain or discomfort within about two to four weeks.

-Chronic epididymitis (lasting longer than 6 weeks) can occur without any bacterial infection present.
+Chronic epididymitis (lasting longer than six weeks) can occur without any bacterial infection present.
 It sometimes develops after a severe case of epididymitis or after multiple attacks of acute epididymitis.
 A chronic urinary tract infection sometimes also has been the source of chronic epididymitis.

-If your health care provider decides that you have chronic epididymitis, you may be advised to take warm baths, use warm compresses, take nonsteroidal anti-inflammatory medications, and/or use medications that can relax some of the muscles in the area around your epididymis.
+If your health care provider decides that you have chronic epididymitis, you may be advised to take warm baths, use warm compresses, take nonsteroidal anti-inflammatory medications, or use medications that can relax some of the muscles in the area around your epididymis.

 When chronic epididymitis results in severe chronic pain, some urologists inject steroids or numbing medicines directly into the structure within the testicle that contains the epididymis.
 This technique provides some relief for a few months, although it may not be a permanent solution.
 Some practitioners then repeat the injection, again providing the person with a brief window of relief.